Mahomes throws 2 TD passes, leaves with ankle injury in Chiefs' 21-7 win. X-rays negative on star QB

 Winston was pulled after his third pick and replaced by second-year QB Dorian Thompson-Robinson, who also was intercepted.
 Coach Kevin Stefanski would not commit to a starter for next week.

-“You can’t have six turnovers and win,” Stefanski said.
+“You can not turn the ball over six times and expect to win,” Stefanski said.
 “At any level.”

 Cleveland’s Jerry Jeudy had 11 catches for 108 yards and went over 1,000 for the season.